jadams102/GummiBearKingdom/README.md

 3. Run command "dotnet restore" on folder containing .csproj file
 2. Run command "dotnet ef database update" to create database structure
 3. Run command "dotnet run" and navigate to http://localhost:XXXXX as indicated by console.
+4. If you would like to use dummy database information open PhpMyAdmin through MAMP, drop the gummibear database, and import database from gummibear.sql in top level directory of project.

 ## Known Bugs
 * No known bugs at this time.